-Dera'a refugee camp is located north of Dera’a City and is locally divided into three parts: northern, emergency and old.
-Palestinian refugees came to the Dera’a area in two waves in 1948 and in 1967.
+Dera'a refugee camp is located inside Dera’a City, in southern Syria.
+Palestine refugees came to the Dera’a area in two waves in 1948 and in 1967.

-Next to the old camp is the newer part, which was set up in 1967 for some 4,200 Palestine refugees who were forced to leave the Quneitra Governorate in the Golan following the 1967 Arab-Israeli conflict.
+The camp is divided into three parts.
+The older part of the camp was established in 1950-51 for refugees from the northern and eastern parts of Palestine following the 1948 War.
+Next to the old camp is the newer part, which was set up in 1967 for some 4,200 Palestine refugees who were forced to leave the Quneitra Governorate following the 1967 Arab-Israeli conflict.

 Palestine refugees from Syria have been severely affected by the ongoing armed conflict in the country.